 In 2016 the Community and Business Development Department will host its third Business Plan Contest.
 Each of the two winners will receive: $5,000 grant for startup costs, $5,000 potential matching micro-loan, and an opportunity to apply to Small Business Loan Program.
 Business Department staff is happy to provide technical assistance and feedback to participants.
-If you are interested in the Business Plan Contest, you can read more about it here.
+If you are interested in the Business Plan Contest, Read more about the Business Plan contest.

 Looking for a new commercial building or land for your business?
 Consider moving to the Brookwood Business Park which has available properties for lease or purchase.
-For more information, go to the Brookwood Business Park.
+For more information, go to the Brookwood Business Park page.